IIT Bhilai Recruitment 2026: 47 Administrative & Technical Posts - Check Eligibility, Salary & Age Limit

 Junior Sports Officer (JSO)

-- Route 1: Master's in Physical Education (M.P.Ed) or Sports Sciences with 55% + 3 years coaching/sports experience
+For applying for this post you must have either one of the following degree:Route 1: Master's in Physical Education (M.P.Ed) or Sports Sciences with 55% + 3 years coaching/sports experience

 OR

-- Route 2: Bachelor's in Physical Education (B.P.Ed) with 55% + 5 years experience
+Route 2: Bachelor's in Physical Education (B.P.Ed) with 55% + 5 years experience

 What they really want: Someone who's played sports at state or national level and has experience coaching in educational institutions.
-Just having a degree won't cut it - you need to be a proper sports person.
+Just having a degree won't help it - you need to be a proper sports person.

-- Route 1 (Degree holders): B.Tech/B.E.
+Available in: Computer Science, Chemistry, Physics, Mechanical, Electrical, Electronics disciplinesRoute 1 (Degree holders): B.Tech/B.E.
 (4-year engineering degree) OR B.Sc/M.Sc in relevant subject with 55% marks.
 No experience needed if you have a 4-year engineering degree.

 OR

-- Route 2 (Diploma holders): 3-year Diploma (after 12th) in relevant engineering field with 55% + 3 years of relevant work experience
+Route 2 (Diploma holders): 3-year Diploma (after 12th) in relevant engineering field with 55% + 3 years of relevant work experience

 Who should apply?

-- Fresh engineering graduates (B.Tech/B.E.) can directly apply
+Fresh engineering graduates (B.Tech/B.E.) can directly apply

-- Diploma holders need to have worked for 3 years in technical roles
+Diploma holders need to have worked for 3 years in technical roles

-- Science graduates (B.Sc/M.Sc) in Chemistry, Physics, or Computer Science also qualify
+Science graduates (B.Sc/M.Sc) in Chemistry, Physics, or Computer Science also qualify

-The reality: These are lab assistant roles.
+Job Profile: These are lab assistant roles.
 You'll be supporting professors and researchers in labs, handling equipment, helping students with experiments.

-- Route 1 (Engineering graduates): B.Tech/B.E. or B.Sc.
+Available in: Civil, Mechanical, Electrical disciplinesRoute 1 (Engineering graduates): B.Tech/B.E. or B.Sc.
 Engineering (4 years) in Civil/Mechanical/Electrical with 55% marks.
 No experience required.

 OR